-We derive a significant portion of our revenue from sales outside the United States.
+We may experience difficulty in marketing, selling and distributing our products in current and new markets outside the United States, which may adversely effect our ability to increase or even maintain our revenues and profitability through international operations and sales.
+We currently derive a significant portion of our revenue from sales outside the United States.
 In addition, one of our key growth strategies is to market our products in international markets not currently served by us in portions of Europe, Latin America and Asia.
-We may not succeed in marketing, selling and distributing our products in these new markets.
-Moreover, conducting business outside the United States is subject to risks, including currency exchange rate fluctuations, changes in regional, political or economic conditions, trade protection measures such as tariffs or import or export restrictions, and unexpected changes in regulatory requirements.
-One or more of these factors could prevent us from successfully expanding into new international markets and could also have a material adverse effect on our current international
+Conducting business outside the United States is subject to risks, including currency exchange rate fluctuations, changes in regional, political or economic conditions, trade protection measures such as tariffs or import or export restrictions, and unexpected changes in regulatory requirements.
+One or more of these factors could prevent us from successfully expanding into new international markets and could also have a material adverse effect on our current international operations, resulting in reduced revenues and profitability from the affected operations.

-Prices of our raw materials may increase, which may adversely affect our business.
+Prices of our raw materials may increase, which may reduce our profit margins; any interruption in the supply of our raw materials may adversely impact our ability to meet our customer delivery commitments.

+Any inability to obtain adequate supplies of raw materials for our products at favorable prices, or at all, could have a material adverse effect on our business, financial condition or results of operations by decreasing our profit margins and by hindering our ability to timely deliver products to our customers.
 We obtain our raw materials for the manufacture of our products from third-party suppliers.
 We do not have contracts with many of these suppliers that require them to sell us the materials we need to manufacture our products.
 In the last few years, stainless steel, iron and carbon steel, in particular, have each increased in price as a result of increases in demand.
 While historically we have not experienced difficulties in obtaining the raw materials we require (including stainless steel, cast iron and carbon steel), we cannot be certain that our suppliers will continue to provide us with the raw materials we need in the quantities requested or at a price we are willing to pay.
 In the past we have been able to partially offset increases in the cost of raw materials by increased sales prices, active materials management, product engineering programs and the diversity of materials used in our production processes.
 However, we cannot be certain that we will be able to accomplish this in the future.
 Since we do not control the actual production of these raw materials, we may be subject to delays caused by interruption in production of materials for reasons we cannot control.
 These include job actions or strikes by employees of suppliers, transportation interruptions and natural disasters or other catastrophic events.
-Our inability to obtain adequate supplies of raw materials for our products at favorable prices, or at all, could have a material adverse effect on our business, financial condition or results of operations.